GregoryMason/NWEN241-2016-Exam/test.md

   </summary>

 ---
-Binds the return value of the method of the object to the specified target(s) of `as` (if any).
-It also calls the `__exit__` method on the object at the termination of the loop, and passes in the conditions for termination (I.E. an exception that was raised).
+Binds the return value of the method to the specified target(s) of `as` (if any).
+It also calls the `__exit__` method on the object at the termination of the block, and passes in the conditions for termination (I.E. an exception that was raised).
+This allows for things like auto-closing files.
 ```python
 with open('file.txt', 'r') as file:
   print(file.read()) #prints out the contents of file.txt